NVIDIA/dgx-cloud-examples/lepton/sdk_example/README.md

-# Workload Examples using Lepton SDK
+# Workload Examples using DGX Cloud Lepton SDK

-These examples showcase how to use the Lepton SDK to accomplish various tasks in Lepton.
-To get started, install and authenticate into the Lepton CLI with the following commands.
+These examples showcase how to use the DGX Cloud Lepton SDK to accomplish various tasks in DGX Cloud Lepton.
+To get started, install and authenticate into the DGX Cloud Lepton CLI with the following commands.

 ```
 pip install -U leptonai
 lep login
 ```

-More information on the SDK can be found in the [Lepton Documentation](https://docs.nvidia.com/dgx-cloud/lepton/reference/api/).
+More information on the SDK can be found in the [DGX Cloud Lepton Documentation](https://docs.nvidia.com/dgx-cloud/lepton/reference/api/).

 ## Create Ray Job

-[create-ray-job.py](./create-ray-job.py) uses [LeptonRayCluster](https://github.com/leptonai/leptonai/blob/main/leptonai/api/v1/types/raycluster.py) to create a new `RayCluster` in Lepton.
+[create-ray-job.py](./create-ray-job.py) uses [LeptonRayCluster](https://github.com/leptonai/leptonai/blob/main/leptonai/api/v1/types/raycluster.py) to create a new `RayCluster` in DGX Cloud Lepton.

 This example can be used directly with the following arguments to create your RayCluster.